Leveraging one of Grepsr’s job postings data projects to gather insights — the hottest industries and employers, including working conditions

 Since our dataset contains job postings for US-based companies, we first looked at the state-wise distribution.

 Job openings are indicative of the economy, and we do actually see a similar representation.
-As shown in the graphic, the state-wise job postings chart is in line with the country’s GDP distribution.
+As shown in the graphic, the state-wise job posting chart is in line with the country’s GDP distribution.

 Related read: